Natural Materials Around my Home

 Clay Plaster

 A full clay wall in our living room.
-The edges of the hand finished clay plaster are round and soft.
+The edges of the hand-finished clay plaster are round and soft.

 Image credit: Staying Cosy